snotskie/ttrpg/md/index.md

       </tr>
       <tr>
         <th scope="row">Non-violent</th>
         <td><code>Hand/Head/Heart</code> Use your Action Die to non-violently Attack up to <b>X</b> opponents.
 On a success, steal a total of <b>X</b> temporary Blessings of your choice from them.
-They then gain a number of new temporary Blessings equal to the amount they lost.</td>
+They then gain a number of new temporary Blessings equal to the amount they lost, without bumping.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>